danReynolds/Personal-Site/_posts/2020-05-04-Apollo-3-Client-Cache.md

 ## That's all for now!

 This has been a first dive into how the cache works and how we can use that knowledge to better take advantage of the new features exposed in Apollo 3.
-I'm excited to keep exploring the new features Apollo 3 has to offer and would be happy to chat about it, you can find me on [Twitter](https://twitter.com/TheDerivative).
+I'm excited to keep exploring the new features Apollo 3 has to offer.
+In part 2 we'll take a look at how Apollo uses optimistic mutations to provide instant user feedback.